cosc-424-project/JackGPT/README.md

         IMG_6163.MOV
 ```

+The first image in each subdirectory should be an ace of clubs.
+The next will be the two of clubs.
+After the king of clubs, the ace of diamonds follows.
+Each suit must be covered in this order: clubs, diamonds, hearts, spades.
+Any variation from this will make the pipeline require you to manually rename each mp4 file that each MOV file gets converted to.

 3. Run `python main.py` to start the pipeline.
+The pipeline has several stages:

+- If the